abhi3700/evm-playground/README.md

 - They cannot inherit or be inherited by other contracts.
 - Libraries can be seen as implicit base contracts of the contracts that use them.
 - They exist for the purpose of code reuse.
-- They cannot receive Ether
+- They cannot receive Ether.
-- They cannot be destroyed
+- They cannot be destroyed.
 - Libraries are similar to contracts, but their purpose is that they are deployed only once at a specific address and their code is reused using the `DELEGATECALL` (`CALLCODE` until Homestead) feature of the EVM.
 This means that if library functions are called, their code is executed in the context of the calling contract, i.e. `this` points to the calling contract, and especially the storage from the calling contract can be accessed.
 - Contracts can call library functions without having to implement or deploy the functions for itself - [allowing the library functions to modify the state of the calling contract](https://docs.soliditylang.org/en/latest/contracts.html#libraries).
 - This is made possible by the DELEGATECALL opcode of the EVM.
 This enables developers to use code that has already been audited and battle-tested in the wild.